KEBOAIBEK/JS-exercises/README.md

 A prime number is a number greater than 1 that is divisible only by 1 and itself.
 For example, 2, 3, 5, 7, 11, and 13 are prime numbers.

 Write a function that checks each number up to the given number and determines if it is prime.
 If a number is prime, it should be added to an array.
 Finally, the function should return the array of prime numbers.

+## Exercise6: Remove Duplicates
+Write a JavaScript function called removeDuplicates that takes an array as a parameter and returns a new array with duplicate elements removed.

+For example, given the array [1, 2, 3, 2, 4, 3, 5], the function should return [1, 2, 3, 4, 5] after removing the duplicate elements.

+Write a function that iterates over the array and uses another array to store unique elements.
+If an element is already present in the unique elements array, it should be skipped.
+Finally, the function should return the new array with duplicates removed.